adbenitez/trafficsm/README.rst

 .. code-block:: bash

-   $ python3 -m pip install tsm_downloader
+   $ python3 -m pip install trafficsm_downloader

-After installation, the command ``tsm_downloader`` will be available.
+After installation, the command ``trafficsm_downloader`` will be available.
 The script accepts arguments like the data URL, path to the database file, path to the log file, etc., to see the full list of arguments and how to use them issue the command:

 .. code-block:: bash

-   $ tsm_downloader --help
+   $ trafficsm_downloader --help

 Updating the database
 ---------------------

-When the script is executed it grabs the XML data from the given URL and exports it to the given sqlite3 database file, to update the database at regular intervals, execute the script using a service like cron, for example, to execute the script every two minutes, using the default data URL, creating/updating the database ``/var/tmp/traffic.db`` and saving logs to ``/var/log/tsm_downloader.log``, you could add the following line to your ``crontab`` file:
+When the script is executed it grabs the XML data from the given URL and exports it to the given sqlite3 database file, to update the database at regular intervals, execute the script using a service like cron, for example, to execute the script every two minutes, using the default data URL, creating/updating the database ``/var/tmp/traffic.db`` and saving logs to ``/var/log/trafficsm_downloader.log``, you could add the following line to your ``crontab`` file:

 .. code-block::

-   1-59/2 * * * * tsm_downloader --db /var/tmp/traffic.db --log /var/log/tsm_downloader.log >/dev/null 2>&1
+   1-59/2 * * * * trafficsm_downloader --db /var/tmp/traffic.db --log /var/log/tsm_downloader.log >/dev/null 2>&1

 Database specifications
 -----------------------